-Roadmap to 25 percent reduction in premature deaths From RHD in the under 25s by 2025 publishedApril 8th, 2013 in Cardiology /
+Roadmap to 25 percent reduction in premature deaths From RHD in the under 25s by 2025 publishedApril 8, 2013 in Medicine & Health / Cardiology

 The World Heart Federation has published a new position statement outlining the five key strategic targets required to meet its strategic goal for rheumatic heart disease (RHD) – a 25% reduction in premature deaths from rheumatic fever (RF) and RHD among individuals aged <25 years by the year 2025.

 RHD remains the most common cardiovascular disease in young people aged <25 years.
 RF and RHD have been almost eradicated in areas with establish economies.
 But RF and RHD are endemic in developing countries and are also common in poorer populations in middle-income countries (e.g. Brazil, India), as well as some indigenous populations in wealthy countries (Australia, New Zealand).
 Moreover, migration from low-income to high-income settings might be responsible for a new burden of RHD in high-income countries where the disease has been largely eliminated.

 Conservative estimates indicate that there are between 15.6 and 19.6 million existing cases of RHD and its been estimated that there are around 252,000 new cases each year.
 Moreover, an estimated 233,000 to 468,164 individuals die from RHD each year, and hundreds of thousands of people are disabled by this disease and its long-term complications.